gboeing/ppde642/syllabus/readme.md

 Recording a university class in any form is forbidden without the express permission of the instructor and announcement to the class, or unless conducted pursuant to an OSAS accommodation.
 Recording can inhibit free discussion in the future, and thus infringe on the academic freedom of other students as well as the instructor.
 Distribution or use of notes, recordings, exams, or other intellectual property based on university classes or lectures for purposes other than individual or group study is forbidden without the express permission of the instructor.
 This includes but is not limited to providing materials for distribution by services publishing course materials.
 This restriction on unauthorized use also applies to all information which had been distributed to students or in any way had been displayed for use in relationship to the class, whether obtained in class, via email, on the internet, or via any other media.
 Refer to the USC Student Handbook for further details.

-Academic misconduct is any act of dishonesty in the submission of academic work (either in draft or final form).
+The University of Southern California is foremost a learning community committed to fostering successful scholars and researchers dedicated to the pursuit of knowledge and the transmission of ideas.
+Academic misconduct is in contrast to the university's mission to educate students through a broad array of first-rank academic, professional, and extracurricular programs and includes any act of dishonesty in the submission of academic work (either in draft or final form).

 This course will follow the expectations for academic integrity as stated in the USC Student Handbook.
 All students are expected to submit assignments that are original work and prepared specifically for the course/section in this academic term.
 You may not submit work written by others or "recycle" work prepared for other courses without obtaining written permission from the instructor(s).
 Students suspected of engaging in academic misconduct will be reported to the Office of Academic Integrity.
 Other violations of academic misconduct include, but are not limited to, cheating, plagiarism, fabrication (e.g., falsifying data), knowingly assisting others in acts of academic dishonesty, and any act that gains or is intended to gain an unfair academic advantage.
 The impact of academic dishonesty is far-reaching and is considered a serious offense against the university and could result in outcomes such as failure on the assignment, failure in the course, suspension, or even expulsion from the university.
 For more information about academic integrity see the student handbook or the Office of Academic Integrity's website, and university policies on Research and Scholarship Misconduct.

+Make sure you review the student handbook for expectations on academic integrity, and never commit [plagiarism](https://apastyle.apa.org/style-grammar-guidelines/citations/plagiarism).
+It is serious academic misconduct.
+In all your assignments, make sure you do not copy/paste any words, images, code, or other content written by another author (including the author of the piece to which you are responding) without quote marks and citation.
+If you use someone else's words, you must always use *quote* marks and *cite* them.
+If you refer to their ideas in your own words, you must *cite* them to make it clear whose ideas you're referring to.
+In a reading response, citing the reading's author inline is sufficient for us to understand the citation.
+In other contexts, use a formal reference to make your citation clear.

+Content generated from AI, machine learning, or similar algorithmic tools cannot be submitted in this course.
+A violation of this policy constitutes academic misconduct.

 ## Support Systems

 Counseling and Mental Health - (213) 740-9355 – 24/7 on call, Free and confidential mental health treatment for students, including short-term psychotherapy, group counseling, stress fitness workshops, and crisis intervention.

 988 Suicide and Crisis Lifeline - 988 for both calls and text messages – 24/7 on call, The 988 Suicide and Crisis Lifeline (formerly known as the National Suicide Prevention Lifeline) provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week, across the United States.
-The Lifeline comprises a national network of over 200 local crisis centers, combining custom local care and resources with national standards and best practices.
+The Lifeline is comprised of a national network of over 200 local crisis centers, combining custom local care and resources with national standards and best practices.
+The new, shorter phone number makes it easier for people to remember and access mental health crisis services (though the previous 1 (800) 273-8255 number will continue to function indefinitely) and represents a continued commitment to those in crisis.

 Relationship and Sexual Violence Prevention Services (RSVP) - (213) 740-9355(WELL) – 24/7 on call, Free and confidential therapy services, workshops, and training for situations related to gender- and power-based harm (including sexual assault, intimate partner violence, and stalking).